isontheline/pro.webssh.net/src/docs/documentation/help/howtos/edit-delete-connection.md

 ---
-title: Editing / Deleting connection
+title: Edit / Delete connection
 ---
 # How to edit or delete a connection?
 ## Editing a connection